tkar-git/docker-git-ci-basics/prereq_install.md

 ```bash
 sudo docker run hello-world
 ```
 - If you are unable to run the `hello-world` image, you might need to start the Docker service.
-MacOS users can do this by typing `docker open` in the terminal.
+MacOS users should check if the Docker Desktop Application is Running.
 Linux users can start the Docker service by running:
 ```bash
 sudo systemctl start docker
 ```